Alirezabg/kubernetes-troubleshooting-practise/07-pods-in-crashloopbackoff-state.md

 To troubleshoot pods in a CrashLoopBackOff state, you can use the following steps:

-Run the following command to get more information about the pods:
+Run the following command to get more information about the pods:<br />
-`kubectl describe pod <pod-name>`
+`kubectl describe pod <pod-name>`<br />
 Look for any events in the output that indicate why the pods are crashing.
-For example, if the application is crashing, you will see an event like the following:
+For example, if the application is crashing, you will see an event like the following:<br />
 CrashLoopBackOff 4m ago  kubelet, pod-name  Container "my-app" failed: Exit 137

 Once you have identified the reason why the pods are crashing, you can take steps to fix the issue.
 For example, if the application is crashing, you need to fix the bug in the application.
 Here are some specific troubleshooting tips:

 Check the pod logs to see if there are any errors or warnings.
-You can get the pod logs by running the following command:
+You can get the pod logs by running the following command:<br />
-`kubectl logs <pod-name>`
+`kubectl logs <pod-name>`<br />
 If the application is crashing, try to reproduce the crash locally.
-Once you have reproduced the crash, you can start debugging the application.
+Once you have reproduced the crash, you can start debugging the application.<br /><br />
 If the application is not compatible with the Kubernetes environment, you will need to make changes to the application to make it compatible with Kubernetes.
-For example, you may need to change the application's port assignments or add additional environment variables.
+For example, you may need to change the application's port assignments or add additional environment variables.<br />
-If there is a problem with the Kubernetes configuration, you will need to fix the problem with the Kubernetes configuration.
+If there is a problem with the Kubernetes configuration, you will need to fix the problem with the Kubernetes configuration.<br />
 If you are still having trouble troubleshooting pods in a CrashLoopBackOff state, you can consult the Kubernetes documentation or ask for help on the Kubernetes community forums.

 Here are some additional troubleshooting tips: